 Richard Bettle, Energy and Utilities Manager

-I am responsible for managing UEA’s targets around energy and carbon reduction, as well as the technology and other systems that produce and deliver the energy produced by our combined heat and power engines on site.
+I am responsible for managing UEA’s targets around energy and carbon reduction, as well as the technology and other systems that deliver the energy produced by our combined heat and power engines on site.
 I manage the electricity and gas utilities budgets and support initiatives to make efficiencies across campus.